foxssake/netfox/docs/netfox.noray/guides/packet-handshake.md

 confirmed or the timeout is reached.
 Between every packet sent, it takes a short pause.

+!!!note
-> *Note* that the PacketPeer must already be configured with a target address.
+    The PacketPeer must already be configured with a target address.

 ## Handshake over ENetConnection